northbright/Notes/Linux/Ubuntu/samba/setup-samba-share-on-ubuntu.md

        ```

        Unmask `nmbd` service if it failed to enable the service with error: `Unit nmbd.service is masked.`
+       See [Failed to Enable a Service due to It is Masked](https://github.com/northbright/Notes/blob/master/Linux/Ubuntu/service/failed-to-enable-a-service-due-to-it-is-masked.md) for more information.

        ```
        sudo systemctl nmask nmbd.service